hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Which in Professors should have been related.
 >
 > Bel.
-Let's hear it — time and place shall be excus'd,
+Let's hear it — time and place shall be excused,
 >
-> I seek to be instructed and amus'd.
+> I seek to be instructed and amused.
 >
 > Jem.
-To pass off damaged ware, street huxters cry,
+To pass off damaged ware, street hucksters cry,
 >
 > (To ease your doubts) come, "taste before you buy";
 >